TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

 Determining if a package is internal or external
 ++++++++++++++++++++++++++++++++++++++++++++++++

-As mentioned above, some subset of packages listed in `${PROJECT_NAME}_DEFINED_INTERNAL_TOPLEVEL_PACKAGES`_ (which all have ``${PACKAGE_NAME}_SOURCE_DIR != ""``) may be chosen to be external packages.
+As mentioned above, some subset of initially internal packages listed in `${PROJECT_NAME}_DEFINED_INTERNAL_TOPLEVEL_PACKAGES`_ (which all have ``${PACKAGE_NAME}_SOURCE_DIR != ""``) may be chosen to be external packages.
 Packages that could be built internally may be chosen to be treated as